cep5603/CMPSC_445_Tariffs_Project/README.md

 ### Functionalities and Test Results

-The web application contains the following functionalities the user may interact with:
+The web application contains the following functionalities with which the user may interact:

 - Selection of reporting economy
 - Selection of product sector